-Upon request, all department offices shall provide assistance to another office evaluating or assessing an allegation of dependent adult abuse.
+Upon request, all APS regions shall provide assistance to another APS region evaluating or assessing an allegation of dependent adult abuse.
 Use the following procedure for courtesy interviews:

-- 1. The requesting unit emails the other Service Area Intake Box and requests a courtesy interview. - 2.
-The requesting unit explains the situation and forwards materials as necessary.
+- 1. The requesting APS region emails the DAA Unit Box (DAAunit@dhs.state.ia.us)and requests a courtesy interview.
+Ensure the county of which the courtesy interview is being requested is identified in the subject line of the email. - 2.
+The requesting region explains the situation and forwards materials as necessary.

-Abuse Occurred in Another State and Adult Subject Lives in Iowa
+Abuse Occurred in Another State and Dependent Adult Lives in Iowa

-When the adult who is the subject of an allegation of abuse physically resides in Iowa but allegedly was abused in another state, complete form 470-0657, Dependent Adult Protective Services Intake.
+When the dependent adult who is the subject of an allegation of abuse physically resides in Iowa but allegedly was abused in another state, complete form 470-0657, Dependent Adult Protective Services Intake.